Brainspotting North Carolina

 What sets Irina as a Therapist in Raleigh NC apart?

-I am more than a therapist with over a decade of clinical experience and years of training.
+I am more than a therapist with over a decade of clinical experience and years of specialized training.

 Here's the problem with traditional weekly therapy when your relationship is on the line: